MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 ### Primary entity isn't available while creating SLAs

-Primary entity isn't listed to be able to create an SLA for the entity.
+Primary entity isn't listed to create an SLA for the entity.

 ### Reason